dmngo1999/WeatherForecast/README.md

 ## Getting Started

 Get weather data from your chosen city as well as four other nearby cities, in my case I chose Ho Chi Minh city, Hanoi, Danang, Haiphong, and Can tho.
 Then, parse the data into the correct format to be read as inputs (Parse function in hochiminh weather.ipynb).
-Use meteoblue.com for 2 week periods for free.
+Use meteoblue.com for free weather report of 2 week periods.

 ![Image description](Format.png)